Wayzata Public Schools: East Middle School

-East Middle School is located at 12000 Ridgemont Avenue West in Plymouth MN 55411.
-The principal is Paul Paetzel and the student day is from 9:10 a.m. to 4:00 p.m.
-The current enrollment is approximately 690 students in grades 6 through 8.
+East Middle School is located at 12000 Ridgemount Avenue West in Plymouth MN 55411.
+The principal is Meg Bennett and the student day is from 9:05 a.m. to 4:10 p.m.
+The current enrollment is approximately 822 students in grades 6 through 8.

-East Middle School was opened in 1967 and is located approximately one mile east of Xenium Lane on Ridgemont Avenue in Plymouth.
+East Middle School was opened in 1967 and is located approximately one mile east of Xenium Lane on Ridgemount Avenue in Plymouth.
+It was initially called Ridgemount Junior High School and housed grades 7 through 9 until it was renamed Wayzata East Junior High in the mid-1980s.
+It converted to a middle school in 1997 after the construction of the current high school.

-Middle school students are required to use a "core" schedule that includes math, science, communications, language arts, social studies (including history and geography).
-In this schedule there is also a "flex" period that offers time to read or complete homework, as well as an "advisory" time which offers health education among other activities.
+Middle school students are required to use a "block" schedule that includes math, science, communications, language arts, social studies (including history and geography).
+In this schedule there is also a "MyTime" period that offers time to read or complete homework, as well as an "advisory" time which offers health education among other activities.

 Students in Wayzata middle schools are required to take three years of physical education and a performance-based music course (Band, Choir, Orchestra and Music Ex in 8th grade only) from the Encore department.
 Students must also take one quarter of engineering, technology and design (ETD), family and consumer science (FACS), art and a world language course in sixth and seventh grades.
 In eighth grade, students have the opportunity to enroll in two of these four offerings in a more in-depth semester-long course.

-In addition to standard curriculum, all Wayzata middle schools offer special services and Vision 21 (gifted) curriculum.
+In addition to standard curriculum, all Wayzata middle schools offer special services and Vision 21 (gifted and talented) curriculum.